Information for carers

 The Leicester Carer Support Service is also providing Mindfulness for Beginners sessions to anyone looking after someone over the age of 18 in Leicester City.
 For further information about these sessions, you email the staff directly at firstname.lastname@example.org or email@example.com

 The Carers Centre LLR is also offering support to family carers.
-You can contact them on 0116 2510999 or find out more about the services they have on offer by visiting their website.
+You can contact them on 0116 2510999 or find out more about the services they have on offer by visiting the Carers Centre website.

 If you need any support or have any questions about the things that you read, you can contact the CareFree Young Carers Service who are committed to supporting Young Carers and their families.
 If you are a young carer and you want to speak to the team, you can call them on 0116 2867182 or visit the Barnardos CareFree website.

 The Government and NHS has issued guidance about who is at increased risk from coronavirus.

 The Government guidance introduces ‘shielding’.
 This means reducing physical contact between vulnerable people and others to minimise their risk of getting coronavirus.

 The government has stated that in its list of eligible groups to be prioritised for the vaccine that adults who provide regular care for an elderly or disabled person will be prioritised for the vaccine.
 However, plans for when this will be offered have not yet been published.
 When more information is available on a vaccine offer for carers, we will update this page to let you know.